1407arjun/Multilevel-Biometric-Authentication/README.md

 Face recognition is a technology that can identify or verify a subject based on an image, video, or other audio-visual element of his face.
 This identification is typically used to gain access to an application, system, or service.
 It is a biometric identification method that uses body measurements, in this case the face and head, to verify a person's identity through its facial biometric pattern and data.
 To identify, verify, and/or authenticate a person, the technology collects a set of unique biometric data associated with their face and facial expression.

+## Voice Recognition

+In contrast to passwords or tokens, which require physical input, biometric voice recognition uses the human voice to uniquely identify biological characteristics in order to authenticate an individual.
+Voice biometric recognition works by recording the voice of the person whose identity must be stored in the system.
+This input is saved as a print for authentication purposes.
+The input print is created using software that allows the voice statement to be split into multiple frequencies.